GManPT/Hotel-Veterinario/README.md

 * Core: `hva-core` contains the domain classes
 * Interaction: `hva-app` contains the user interaction classes
-* UML diagrams: `uml` will contain the diagrams from the first delivery
+* UML diagrams: `uml` contains the diagrams from the first delivery